 - Started off slower.
 Taken more photos of other hikers and towns.
 Started with a full-sized Sawyer.

-- Not worry about the fearmongers.
+- Do not worry about the fearmongers.

 - Wish I’d taken more time to get to know fellow hikers instead of focusing so much on miles.